 Results and benefits

-Unlike other peptides, Ipamorelin does not affect prolactin, which is a protein secreted from the pituitary gland in response to eating, mating, estrogen treatment, ovulation and nursing.
-It enables the production milk on mammals and it regulates the immune system as well as the pancreatic development.
+Unlike other peptides, Ipamorelin does not affect prolactin, which is a protein secreted by the pituitary gland in response to eating, mating, estrogen treatment, ovulation, and nursing.
+It enables the production milk of mammals and it regulates the immune system as well as the pancreatic development.

 Ipamorelin does not stimulate the secretion of Adrenocorticotropic Hormone (ACTH) that is produced on the anterior pituitary gland.
 ACTH is stimulated by biological stress and can increase the production of cortisol (depressing the immune system).
 Elevated ACTH levels could be caused by adrenal insufficiency, which is a lack of production of adequate amounts of steroid hormones like cortisol.